👉 TAP TO SAVE 30% WITH CODE NEW

 Poole could return sometime in the next week, but he's going to be on thin ice in terms of his value in standard leagues.
 The 17 points and 2.9 threes certainly look good, but the 35% shooting on that many shot attempts is a killer.
 Poole's game has usually been a relatively inefficient one that relies on volume, and he could be returning to a very different-looking Pelicans rotation when he's back.

-I already mentioned it earlier, but the Pels started Derik Queen alongside Zion Williamson last night for the first time.
+I already mentioned it earlier, but the Pels started Queen alongside Williamson last night for the first time.
 They also really like Jeremiah Fears, who has been starting now for several weeks, and who Poole was benched for at one point before he got hurt.

 Just keep an eye on his role in those first few games back.
-A reduced role sometimes helps a player with efficiency, and coming off the bench isn't always a bad thing as you get to face weaker second units.
-But Poole will need to be much better than he has been so far this season, since he offers nothing in terms of defensive stats and is a turnover and FG% risk.
+A reduced role sometimes helps a player with efficiency, and coming off the bench isn't always a bad thing, as you get to face weaker second units.
+Poole will need to be much better than he has been so far this season, since he offers nothing in terms of defensive stats and is a turnover and FG% risk.

 John Collins, PF/C - L.A.
 Clippers (80%)

 I wish I had a nickel for every John Collins question I have received over the last two weeks, then I would have...a hell of a lot of nickels!
-No one seems to know what to do with the Clippers big man as he's been putting up a very pedestrian 12 and 5 so far without much of anything else.
+No one seems to know what to do with the Clippers' big man as he's been putting up a very pedestrian 12 and 5 so far without much of anything else.

 But I really think that he's still a hold for now, despite his disappointing stat line.
 The Clippers are a mess and have injuries not only to Kawhi Leonard, but to Derrick Jones Jr. (out at least six weeks), too.
 DJJ had been starting at power forward, and so Collins should continue to start there for the foreseeable future, possibly even after Leonard returns, as he can slide over to small forward to give Los Angeles a bigger lineup.

-John Collins is a good NBA player and has been a pretty darn good fantasy player for some time.
+Collins is a good NBA player and has been a pretty darn good fantasy player for some time.
 I'm as annoyed as you are, but I am keeping him here on the hot seat for at least another week until we see how things shake out in Clipper Land.

 Underperforming Players to Hold